 - Loss of a spouse’s intimate sexual relations

 While compensation from a lawsuit cannot make up for the loss of a loved one, it can ease the financial burdens for families.
-If your loved one suffered a wrongful death, contact a San Diego wrongful death lawyer today.
+If your loved one suffered a wrongful death, contact Sargent Law Firm today.